 Consider the weight and dimensions of the saw

-The weight and dimensions of the saw lying on the space available, and the project is run.
-Using a big and heavy hybrid table saw causes fatigue, and you will have to work during the day.
+The weight and dimensions of the saw laying on the space available, and the project is run.
+Using a big and heavy hybrid table saw causes fatigue, and you must work during the day.

 Consider the warranty information on the saw